A new transport distance and its associated Ricci curvature of hypergraphs: Introduction

 \section{Introduction}

-Let $\PP(X)$ denote the set of all Borel probability measures on $(X,d)$ and $m_x(\cdot) \in\PP(X)$ be a random walk starting from a point $x\in X$ in a metric space $(X,d)$.
-We call a metric space ($X,d$) equipped with a random walk $m=\big(m_x(\cdot)\big)_{x\in X}$ from each point a \emph{metric space with a random walk $m$} and denote it as $(X,d,m)$.
+Let $\PP(X)$ denote the set of all Borel probability measures on complete and separable metric space $(X,d)$ and $m_x(\cdot) \in\PP(X)$ be a random walk starting from a point $x\in X$ in $(X,d)$.
+We call ($X,d$) equipped with a random walk $m=\big(m_x(\cdot)\big)_{x\in X}$ from each point a \emph{metric space with a random walk $m$} and denote it as $(X,d,m)$.
 Ollivier \cite{Ol} introduced the coarse Ricci curvature for $(X,d,m)$.
-The idea of coarse Ricci curvature is to measure the curvature of $(X,d,m)$ by comparing the distance $d(x,y)$ between $x,y\in X$ and the distance between the random walks $m_x,m_y\in\PP(X)$ at $x,y$.
-The following $L^1$-Wasserstein distance is used to measure the distance between two random walks.
+The idea of coarse Ricci curvature is to measure the curvature of $(X,d,m)$ by comparing the distance $d(x,y)$ between $x,y\in X$ and the distance between the probability measures $m_x,m_y\in\PP(X)$ at $x,y$.
+The following $L^1$-Wasserstein distance is used to measure the distance between two probability measures.

-\begin{defi}[$L^1$-Wasserstein distance] Let $(X,d)$ be a metric space.
+\begin{defi}[$L^1$-Wasserstein distance] Let $(X,d)$ be a complete and separable metric space.
 The \emph{$L^1$-Wasserstein distance $W_1$} on $\PP(X)$ is defined by

 for $\mu, \nu\in\PP(X)$, where $\Pi(\mu,\nu)$ denotes the set of all \emph{couplings} of $\mu,\nu$, i.e., $\pi\in\Pi(\mu,\nu)$ is a probability measure on $X\times X$ satisfying $\pi(A\times X)=\mu(A),\pi(X\times B)=\nu(B)$ for any Borel subsets $A,B\subset X$. \end{defi}